deliveroo/routemaster/INTERNALS.md

 This process (of which multiuple instances can be run) executes a number of threads concurrently.

-- A group a `ROUTEMASTER_WORKER_THREADS` threads runs the `Worker` service, which delivers batches off the main job queue.
+- A group a `ROUTEMASTER_WORKER_THREADS` threads runs the `main` job queue which delivers batches.
-- A single thread executes non-delivery jobs (monitoring, auto-dropping, promotion of scheduled jobs)
+- A single thread executes non-delivery jobs from the `aux` queue (monitoring, auto-dropping, promotion of scheduled jobs)
-- A single threads schedules regular jobs (the ones run by the previous queue).
+- A number of ticker threads schedule auxilliary jobs.

 Details on the services above: